szogipeti/fridgefusion/README.md

 icon and fill make the changes you want.
 If you want to delete one of your recipe just click on the trashcan icon.
 All changes made are going to affect the recipes in your profile and on the home page.

-If you want to check out our social media pages, you can find it in the footer. <br>Have fun cooking with us.
+If you want to check out our social media pages, you can find it in the footer.
+Have fun cooking with us.